-Click on the link below to download a Absent Voter Ballot Application (pdf document).
+- Click on the following link to download an Absent Voter Ballot Application

-Send the completed application to your city or township clerk for federal, state and city/township elections.
-If you want the ballot mailed, your application must be received by 2:00 p.m. the Saturday before the election.
+Voters should send the completed application to your city or township clerk for all elections.
+If you want the ballot mailed, your application must be received by 5:00 p.m. the Friday before the election.
 Make your request early to allow for delivery time.

-A voter eligible to vote by absent voter ballot may also vote in person at your local clerk's office anytime up to 4:00 p.m. the day before the election.
+A voter may also vote an absent voter ballot in person at your local clerk's office anytime up to 4:00 p.m. the day before the election.
 All absent voter ballots must be received by your local clerk's office not later than 8:00 p.m. on election day.

 A separate absent voter ballot request must be submitted for each election.
 If you know before the primary that you will be unable to vote in person at the general election, you may request absent voter ballots for both elections at the same time.